ViveLaCode/jsraw/README.md

 Super simple reddit API wrapper written in JavaScript.
 Primarily made to be used in the [rdiscbot](https://github.com/laughingclouds/rdiscbot) project.

+## Pausing Development

+I want to focus on a few other projects, so I'm pausing development of jsraw.
+Although I will be more than happy to accept contributions.

 ## Constraints

 - It will work only for [Script type apps](https://github.com/reddit-archive/reddit/wiki/oauth2-app-types#script)